MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/command-line-install.md

 # Command Line Install

-To install the latest version of the Automation Kit using the command line you can use the following steps below.
-If you are unable to use the command line tools you can use the manual steps documented in [Main](./main.md) and [Satellite](./satellite.md).
+To install the latest version of the Automation Kit using the command line, you can use the following steps below.
+If you are unable to use the command line tools, you can use the manual steps documented in [Main](./main.md) and [Satellite](./satellite.md).

 1. Ensure that you have <a ref='/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature' target="_blank">Enable the Power Apps component framework feature</a> in the environments that you want to install the Automation Kit for both Main and Satellite environments.